High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Experimental implementation

-Such a choice rejects the technical noise present at lower frequencies, is sufficiently far from the system cutoff frequency ($2.5\si{\giga\hertz}$ at $-3\si{dB}$) and ensures that the signal used for the random extraction possesses a clearance of at least $8\si{\dB}$.
+{Following the characterization of the receiver, the local oscillator power $P_\text{LO}$ was established, and consequently the pre-processing parameters were defined.
+Since the generation rate increases as $\delta_{q,p}$ decreases, $P_\text{LO}$ was set to its maximum value ($21~\si{\milli\watt}$).
+Then, from the heterodyne measurements, their Power Spectral Densities (PSDs) and clearance were computed; see Fig. (\ref{fig:PSD_Clearance}) for reference.
+As can be seen, we decided on a spectral window ranging from $400$ to $1400~\si{\mega\hertz}$.
+Such a choice rejects the technical noise present at lower frequencies, is sufficiently far from the system cutoff frequency ($2.5~\si{\giga\hertz}$ at $-3~\si{dB}$) and ensures that the signals used for the random extraction possess a clearance of at least $8~\si{\dB}$.}

-To estimate $\delta_q,\, \delta_p$, as described in \cite{Avesani2018}, the usual vacuum state is injected into the device's signal port while scanning the LO optical power $P_{LO}$ from zero to its maximum.
-The variance $\sigma_{V_{q,p}}^2$ of both quadratures is recorded for each value of $P_{LO}$.
-By linearly fitting the resulting $P_{LO}$-$\sigma_{V_{q,p}}^2$ trend, the quadratures' resolution can be estimated through the $m_{q,p}$ angular coefficient (Supp.
-Material \cite{Avesani2018}).

-The measurements required for the calibration procedure are performed automatically via a controlling software that drives the VOA and registers the digitized RF signals.
-A total of $10\cdot10^6$ points for each quadrature at every $P_{LO}$ set, ranging from $0\si{\milli\watt}$ to {$\sim 20\si{\milli\watt}$}, were taken.
-The obtained curves are reported in \textbf{Fig.} (\ref{fig:Calibration}).

-As it can be seen, the receiver always works in the linear regime without reaching saturation.
-It is worth noticing that with this procedure, the electronic noise, assumed classical and thus predictable, is un-trusted.
-The approach makes the random estimation more conservative but secure against an attacker's manipulation of such noise.